Sun Hung Kai Properties : Hong Kong's sky-high property prices prove resilient in face of protests | MarketScreener

 "7K for a house like a cell and you really think we out here scared of jail," reads graffiti scrawled near one protest site.
 HK$7,000 ($893) is what the monthly rent for a tiny room in a shared apartment could cost in Hong Kong, which reverted from British to Chinese rule in 1997.

-Making housing more affordable has been among every post-colonial Hong Kong leaders' top priorities, but each administration has been unable to rein in skyrocketing prices that have fuelled discontent in the city.
+Making housing more affordable has been among every post-colonial Hong Kong leaders' top priorities, but each administration has been unable to rein in skyrocketing prices that have fueled discontent in the city.

 OPTING TO RENT